projectara/greybus-spec/source/special.rst

 Greybus Control Get Manifest Size Operation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Greybus control get manifest size Operation is used by the AP for all non-AP Interfaces (other than interface zero, which belongs to the SVC), on hotplug event, to determine the size of the manifest.
+The Greybus Control Get Manifest Size Operation is used by the AP to ensure an Interface's :ref:`Manifest <manifest-description>` is available for retrieval via Greybus.
+After this Operation is successfully exchanged, the AP may retrieve the Manifest using the :ref:`control_get_manifest`.

+Although the AP may send this request at any time, it should only do so during the "enumerate" transition from the :ref:`hardware-model-lifecycle-activated` Interface :ref:`Lifecycle State <hardware-model-lifecycle-states>` to :ref:`hardware-model-lifecycle-enumerated`, as defined in :ref:`lifecycles_interface_lifecycle`.
+This is described in :ref:`lifecycles_enumerate`.
+The effect of this Operation under other conditions is unspecified.

+For brevity, the following terminology is used: if an Interface State is :ref:`hardware-model-lifecycle-activated`, its INTF_TYPE is IFT_GREYBUS, and the procedure in :ref:`lifecycles_enumerate` is being followed, including use of these operations, then the Interface *is being enumerated*.
+The Interface Lifecycle State becomes ENUMERATED if this procedure completes successfully.

 Greybus Control Get Manifest Size Request
 """""""""""""""""""""""""""""""""""""""""

+The Greybus Control Get Manifest Size Request has no payload.

-The Greybus control get manifest size request is sent by the AP to all non-AP modules.
-The Greybus control get manifest size request message has no payload.
+The Greybus Control Get Manifest Size Request is sent by the AP to the Interface in order to request that the Interface ensure its Manifest data structure is available for subsequent retrieval.

+If an Interface is being enumerated, the Interface shall ensure an Interface Manifest is available for later retrieval by the AP as a result of receiving this request.
+It shall then notify the AP of the size of this Manifest in the response, as described below.

 Greybus Control Get Manifest Size Response
 """"""""""""""""""""""""""""""""""""""""""

-The Greybus control get manifest size response contains a two byte field 'size'.
+The Greybus Control Get Manifest Size Response contains a two byte field, manifest_size.
+If the response status is not GB_OP_SUCCESS, the value of manifest_size is undefined and shall be ignored.

 .. figtable::
     :nofig: